 LEARN ABOUT OUR SAFETY COMMITMENT

-A dental crown is a custom-made, tooth-shaped cap that fits over a damaged or weakened tooth.
-It restores the tooth’s shape, size, strength, and appearance — helping you bite and chew comfortably again.
+A dental crown is a custom-made cap placed over a damaged or weakened tooth.
+It restores the tooth’s natural shape, size, and strength while improving its appearance.

 Types of Dental Crowns